How to Translate Your Ministry Experience for Corporate Jobs: Step-by-Step Guide for Former Pastors

 ✅ DO THIS RIGHT NOW: Step 1 to translating church and ministry experience.

-4. Check off the ones that you have done so that you can know what you need to start working on translating from your experience to show that you’re an attractive candidate for that role.
+Check off the ones that you have done so that you can know what you need to start working on, translating from your experience to show that you’re an attractive candidate for that role.

 Not sure what jobs could fit you as a pastor?
 You can get our Job Clarity Assessment + mini course to help you find the exact job types that match your skills, experience, and wiring.

-Normally, the people in our coaching group are the only ones that get access to it, but having clarity on that next job is a critical step in this process.
+Normally, the people in our coaching group are the only ones who get access to it, but having clarity on that next job is a critical step in this process.

 🚀 FROM THE COACHING GROUP